Reasons to choose Wilson Browne

 Stephen’s claim failed and was described by Judge Charles Hollander QC as “hopeless”.

 Deathbed Wills remain notoriously difficult to succeed in proving despite the fact that such gifts are made quite often.
-In the event of a challenge it will not take much to persuade a Court against the gift and there can be no substitute for a validly made Will prepared by a professional (often with a certificate from a medical practitioner as to capacity).
+In the event of a challenging the will, it will not take much to persuade a Court against the gift and there can be no substitute for a validly made Will prepared by a professional (often with a certificate from a medical practitioner as to capacity).